 Both the terms are grouped together, so it’s difficult to put them in separate boxes.
-But if you look at them closely, you’ll see that reach and impressions measure different things in analytics.
+But if you look at them closely, you’ll see that reach and impressions measure different things.

-I hope the explanations above helped give you some clarity about reach vs impressions and which one your business should focus on.
+I hope the explanations above provided you some clarity about reach vs. impressions and which one your business should focus on.